cloudmesh/classes/docs/source/overview.rst

 * virtualbox if you have a powerful computer and like to prototype
 * other clouds

-We intend to make some small number of virtual machines availabe for us in a project FG511 on Futuresystems:
+We intend to make some small number of virtual machines available for us in a project FG511 on FutureSystems:

 * https://portal.futuresystems.org/projects/511

-Once you created an account on FUturesystems and you do a project YOu can add yourself to the project so you gain access.
+Once you created an account on FutureSystems and you do a project YOu can add yourself to the project so you gain access.

-Systems staff is available only during regular buisiness hours Mo-Fri 10am - 4pm.
+Systems staff is available only during regular business hours Mo-Fri 10am - 4pm.

 We will have a Section in the class material about these resources.